Anne Waldman: Career

 Waldman has been a Fellow at the Emily Harvey Foundation (Winter 2008) and the Bellagio Center in Italy (Spring 2006).
 She has also held residencies at the Christian Woman's University of Tokyo (Fall 2004); the Schule für Dichtung in Vienna (where she has also served as Curriculum Director in 1989); the Institute of American Indian Arts in Santa Fe, New Mexico; and the Stevens Institute of Technology in Hoboken, New Jersey (1984).
 She has served as an advisor to the Prazska Skola Projekt in Prague, the Study Abroad on the Bowery (since 2004), and has been a faculty member in the New England College Low Residency MFA Program (since 2003).
 She is the recipient of grants from the National Endowment for the Arts (NEA) and the Contemporary Artists Foundation, and the Poetry Foundation.
 With writer and scholar Ammiel Alcalay, she founded the Poetry Is News Coalition in 2002.
-Waldman also won the International Poetry Championship Bout in Taos, New Mexico twice.
+Waldman also won the International Poetry Championship Bout in Taos, New Mexico, twice.
 In 2011, Waldman was elected a Chancellor of the Academy of American Poets.

 Her archive of historical, literary, art, tape, and extensive correspondence materials (including many prominent literary correspondents, such as: William S. Burroughs, Robert Creeley, Diane Di Prima, Lawrence Ferlinghetti, Allen Ginsberg, and Ken Kesey) resides at the University of Michigan's Special Collections Library in Ann Arbor, Michigan.
-A 55-minute film titled “Anne Waldman: Makeup on Empty Space,” a film by poet Jim Cohn, documents the opening of the Anne Waldman Collection at the University of Michigan.
+A 55-minute film titled Anne Waldman: Makeup on Empty Space, a film by poet Jim Cohn, documents the opening of the Anne Waldman Collection at the University of Michigan.

-In an interview with "The Wire" from the Jaipur Literature Festival in 2017, Waldman was asked about the way her poetry crosses forms and incorporates songs and chants, and how she develops this type of poem.
+In an interview with The Wire from the Jaipur Literature Festival in 2017, Waldman was asked about the way her poetry crosses forms and incorporates songs and chants, and how she develops this type of poem.
 She said, "I've always been interested in a bigger form, one that doesn't just rest quietly on the page.
 The performative quality is there because there needs to be an extra emphasis.
 Rather than reading quietly, I feel the physical need to do something bigger.
 I don't walk around as an angry person all the time, but there are different states of minds.
 Like in Hinduism, the gods and goddesses embody different states of being and experience.
 That's the idea.
 Then, some things are written for protest.
 They have the need to arise."

+Waldman curated “Beat Art Work: Power of the Gaze" as part of the 2024 Outsider Art Fair.
+The exhibit included visual art by poets such as William Burroughs, Gregory Corso, Diane di Prima, Allen Ginsberg, Jack Kerouac, and Joanne Kyger.

+Years in the making, Outrider, a feature-length documentary about Waldman, premiered in April 2025 at Anthology Film Archives in New York.
+Directed by poet, photographer and filmmaker Alystyre Julian, it was executive produced by Martin Scorsese.